bertvv/ansible-role-bind/README.md

 If you want to set up a local test environment, you can use this reproducible setup based on Vagrant+VirtualBox: <https://github.com/bertvv/ansible-testenv>.
 Steps to install the necessary tools manually:

-1. Docker and BATS should be installed on your machine (assumed to run Linux).
+1. Docker should be installed on your machine (assumed to run Linux).
 No Docker containers should be running when you start the test.
 2. As recommended by Molecule, create a python virtual environment
-3. Install the software tools `python3 -m pip install molecule docker netaddr yamllint ansible-lint`
+3. Install the software tools `python3 -m pip install molecule docker netaddr dnspython yamllint ansible-lint`
 4. Navigate to the root of the role directory and run `molecule test`

 Molecule automatically deletes the containers after a test.
 If you would like to check out the containers yourself, run `molecule converge` followed by `molecule login --host HOSTNAME`.